F I N E H Y D R O C A L C A S T I N G S B Y C. C. C R O W

 The Denver & Rio Grande - DURANGO Roundhouse!

 Those who have reserved kits before February 1st, 2008 have a firm price of $125.00 per stall.
-Subsequent orders are currently $150.00 per stall but this could change once we go into production.
+Subsequent orders are currently $150.00 per stall but this could change once we go into production and I order additional materials.
 This is a limited run in the fact that the molds (and me, the caster) have a limited lifetime.
 Sooner or later we will give out.
 Don't look for a price break or second run.
 Grab them while you can!
 And please, no hoarding!

 Click this link to see the progress I'm making: CONSTRUCTION INDEX